Once upon a time, there lived a Persian man named Enkidu who dreamed of finding diamonds.

 He believed that if he found diamonds, he would become happy and rich.
-So, he dedicated his life to finding the diamonds – looking in the most remote mountain, caves, and rivers.
+Thus, he dedicated his life to finding the diamonds, searching in the most remote mountain, caves, and rivers.

-However, Enkidu never found his diamonds, dying distraught and unfulfilled.
+However, Enkidu never found his diamonds – dying distraught and unfulfilled.
 Upon his death, a friend looked into the stream behind Enkidu’s home, and found a large hidden reserve of diamonds.